-We’re going to start a compost pile!
-It is one of the best things you can do for your garden.
-Compost improves the fertility of your soil, helps it retain moisture, and can suppress plant diseases.
+Consider starting a compost pile as it’s one of the best things you can do for your garden.
+Compost not only improves the fertility of your soil, but it also enables the soil to retain moisture and suppresses plant diseases.
 You can start a pile in a shady, well-drained spot in your garden.

 Simply, alternate layers of food waste such as coffee grounds and peelings with garden wast like leaves, wood chips, etc. Use roughly a 2-to-1 ratio for the best results.
 And add a thin layer of soil to get the process started.
-You’ll also want to keep the pile moist.
+Don’t forget to keep the pile moist!

-This is another fantastic, easy gardening tip that shouldn’t cost the earth! (sorry for the bad pun!)
-Start by thinking about what space you have and which vegetables will grow best for your climate and soil.
+Growing veg just happens to be our top easy gardening tips that doesn’t cost the earth (sorry for the bad pun!) and tastes better than the supermarket!
+Start with the space you have, then consider which vegetables will grow best for your situation, climate and soil.

-Then when you’re ready it’s time to get planting and watering.
-Of course, you’ll get better at growing vegetables through trial and error.
+Start with herbs and expand from there as you’ll get better at growing vegetables through trial and error.

 Also starting a small vegetable patch is a great way to teach kids about how to grow food, where it comes from and how to make healthier choices.